mllibs/mllibs/reference/docs/markdown/modules/adding.md

 ## Overview

-Adding a new module into the mix requires two components, a configuration file located in `/stc/mllibs/corpus/` & a module function class
+Adding a new module into `mllibs` requires two components:

+- A configuration file, located in `/src/mllibs/corpus/`
+- A module function class, located in `src/mllibs/`

 ## Module Components File